-You probably know how important it is to exercise when you have Parkinson’s disease.
+You probably know how important it is to exercise when you have Parkinson’s disease (PD).
 Exercise can help you manage the different symptoms of your PD and can help you regain control of your life.
 However, the question always arises about what types of exercise are best.
-And while there is no one size fits all approach to exercise regiment’s, many people who live with Parkinson’s have been flocking to boxing exercise regiments.
+And while there is no one size fits all approach to an exercise regimen, many people who live with Parkinson’s have been flocking to boxing exercise regimens.

-While you probably heard about Parkinson boxing classes you may not know exactly what they entail and what symptoms it can help alleviate.
+While you probably have heard of Parkinson’s boxing classes you may not know exactly what they entail and what symptoms it can help alleviate.

 What is a Parkinson’s Boxing Class?

-A Parkinson’s boxing class is full body workout exercise regiment where you perform non-combat boxing exercises.
+A Parkinson’s boxing class is a full-body workout exercise regimen where you perform non-combat boxing exercises.
 A typical Parkinson’s boxing class will involve:

 - Anywhere from 30 – 60 minutes of exercises